m-atalla/git-session/README.md

 # git-session

-This is a session for ZINAD interns
+This is a session for ZINAD interns.